Survey of Malware Analysis through Control Flow Graph using Machine Learning: Results

 \subsection{Android Malwares}

-According to Yahoo finance news, Android is the most popular platform covering 71.54\% of all smartphones in 2022 \cite{yahoomoney}.
-In 2017, Symantec intercepted an average of 24000 mobile phone malware per day. \cite{ma2019combination} directing to the requirements of accurate yet efficient malware classification techniques.
+According to Yahoo Finance news, Android is the most popular platform, covering 71.54\% of all smartphones in 2022 \cite{yahoomoney}.
+In 2017, Symantec intercepted an average of 24000 mobile phone malware per day \cite{ma2019combination}, demonstrating to the requirements of accurate yet efficient malware classification techniques.

 Therefore, to secure Android devices from malware, Atici et al. \cite{atici2016android} proposed a malware analysis approach using CFG code block grammar.
-In the approach, CFG is generated from the Android Dalvik byte code instructions.
-Then, CFG code blocks are represented as string literals.
-After that, using string encoding input vectors from the string literals are generated for the ML algorithms to classify multi-class malware variants.
+The approach generates CFG from the Android Dalvik byte code instructions.
+Then, CFG code blocks are represented as string literals— and using string encoding, input vectors from the string literals are generated for the ML algorithms to classify multi-class malware variants.
 Due to the straightforward approach, the model classification data dimension is reduced to 30 different code chunks, making it fast yet efficient.
 According to the experiments with the Android Malware Genome Project dataset \cite{zhou2012dissecting}, the model was able to attain a classification accuracy of 96.26\% in general.
-On top of that, was able to detect DroidKungfu malware families with a detection rate of 99.15\%, which are difficult to detect with traditional approaches.
+On top of that, it was able to detect DroidKungfu malware families with a detection rate of 99.15\%; these families are difficult to detect with traditional approaches.